JohnVersus/gpt-actions-python-vercel-boilerplate/readme.md

 4. You can using this json to generate yaml code.
 You can use any only line generators or use ChatGPT for the convertions.

-5. Paste the generated yaml in `static/openapi.yaml` file.

-6. Finally update the `static/ai-plugin.json` and other files present under the `static` folder to your need.
+5. Finally update the `api/generate_plugin_json.py` and other files present under the `static` folder to your need.

 ## Testing the Plugin API Locally